finn/plack-handbook/en/12_maps_multiple_apps_with_mount_and_urlmap.md

         };
     };

-Requests to '/john' is handled exactly the same way with the normal URLMap.
-But this example uses `builder` for "/bob", so it enables the basic authentication to display the "Hello Bob" page.
+Requests to '/john' are handled exactly the same way as the normal URLMap.
+But this example uses `builder` for "/bob", so it enables basic authentication to display the "Hello Bob" page.
 This should be syntactically equivalent to:

     $app = Plack::App::URLMap->new;
     $app->mount("/john", $app1);

     $app2 = Plack::Middleware::Auth::Basic->wrap($app2, authenticator => ...);
     $app->mount("/bob",  $app2);

-but obviously, with less code to write and more obvious to understand what's going on.
+but, obviously, with less code to write and more easily understood syntax.

 ### Multi tenant frameworks

-Of course you can use this URLMap and mount API to run multiple framework applications on one server.
-Imagine you have three applications, "Foo" which is based on Catalyst, "Bar" which is based on CGI::Application and "Baz" which is based on Squatting.
+Of course you can use the URLMap mount API to run multiple framework applications on one server.
+Imagine you have three applications, "Foo" which is based on Catalyst, "Bar" which is based on CGI::Application, and "Baz" which is based on Squatting.
 Do this:

     # Catalyst
     use Foo;
     my $app1 = Foo->psgi_app;

     # CGI::Application
     use Bar;
     use CGI::Application::PSGI;
     my $app2 = sub {
         my $app = Bar->new({ QUERY => CGI::PSGI->new(shift) });
         CGI::Application::PSGI->run($app);
     };

     # Squatting
     use Baz 'On::PSGI';
     Baz->init;
     my $app3 = sub { Baz->psgi(shift) };

     builder {
         mount "/foo" => $app1;
         mount "/bar" => $app2;
         mount "/baz" => $app3;
     };

-And now you have three applications, each of which inherit from different web framework, running on the same server (via plackup or other Plack::Handler::* implementations) mapped on different paths.
+And now you have three applications, each of which inherit from different web framework, running on the same server (via plackup or other Plack::Handler::* implementations), mapped on different paths.